Nanjing Dajiaochang Airport

-On 28 June 1997 Nanjing Lukou International Airport was opened and all civil flights were transferred to the new airport.
+On 28 June 1997, Nanjing Lukou International Airport was opened and all commercial flights were transferred to the new airport.
 Dajiaochang Airport remained in use as a military air base.
 On 8 August 2012, construction began for Nanjing Luhe Airport.
 After Luhe Airport was opened in July 2015 and the Nanjing Air Base transferred to the new airport, Dajiaochang Airport was closed on 30 July 2015.
 It will be redeveloped into a commercial and residential area, and its historic runway will be conserved as a public open space.

+Although that The Terminal building and Air Traffic Control tower still exist today.

 Facilities

-Since its opening in 1934 Nanjing Dajiaochang Airport has been expanded more than ten times.
+Since its opening in 1934, Nanjing Dajiaochang Airport has been expanded more than ten times.
 As of 1999 the airport had a runway that was 2,200 meters long, 60 meters wide, and 46 centimeters thick, capable of handling the Boeing 737 and 757.
 It occupied an area of 2720000 m2.

 History

 In 1367 Zhu Yuanzhang, the founding emperor of the Ming Dynasty, established his capital in Nanjing and built a military training ground in the area that the airport now occupies.
 The area has since been called Dajiaochang, meaning "big training ground".